-Homes #TapChat laundry tips Once a week or only when you’re in the mood?
+#TapChat laundry tips Once a week or only when you’re in the mood?
 How often do you load up the laundry?
 Laundry accounts for about 15% of water use in the home, with modern washing machines using around 50 litres of water per load.
 Yet, we’re probably running more loads then necessary.
 A typical load of laundry is usually much less than the maximum capacity of the model, so make sure to stuff in a couple of shirts with your next load.
 1) Let it all hang out Hanging up your clothes right after you take them off is a good way to reduce the number of loads you have to do.
 Make a habit of separating clean clothes from worn once but fine to wear again clothing to avoid contamination.
-2) Get fresh For a quick fix, use a clothes freshener between washes.
-3) Do full loads Wait until you have a full load before doing the laundry.
-Full means filling about 3/4 of the drum.
-Full loads use less water and energy than two half loads.
-Be careful not to fill it too much to make sure your clothes clean properly.
+2) Get fresh For a quick fix, use a clothes air freshener in-between washes.
+3) Do full loads When you do use the washing machine, remember to always fill it full which means filling about 3/4 of the drum.
+This makes the most of the water and energy and uses less of it than doing two half loads.
+Be careful not to fill it too much more than this though so you can make sure your clothes clean properly.
 4) Care Caring for your clothes makes them last longer and saves you money in the long run.
 Become a clothes carer with these top tips.
 Take the #TapChat quiz below to find out what type of water user you are and join the #TapChat.
 What type of water user are you?
 Take the #TapChat quiz and find out!Are you a Busy Bee, a Water Hero or just a bit of a Day Dreamer?
 Take the #TapChat quiz to find out, access tips for saving water (and time) that are right for you, and for a chance to win an Apple iPad.
 Water you waiting for?
 Get quizzing!
 You're a Busy Bee!You clearly lead a very busy lifestyle, how did you find time for this quiz?
 When you're always rushing around getting things done, it can be tricky to find time to stop and think about things such as water usage.
 Still, whoever said that time is money was clearly referring to water use, and with so many simple water-saving hacks there’s nothing stopping you from saving time, money and water.
 You're a Day Dreamer!Your mind is constantly wandering, thinking up new ideas, exciting adventures to be had, or maybe just what you'll have for dinner later today… Being a daydreamer can be a dream - studies have even shown that the best ideas tend to come from people like you.
 Still, being a daydreamer also means that you might be prone to losing track of time when showering, brushing your teeth or doing the dishes, which can add up to a higher water use than necessary.
 Click through for dreamy ways of saving water every day.
 You're Easy Going!Dishes in the sink, clothes on the floor, flowers in need of a bit of water… Sounds familiar?
 Some people may call you lazy, but you just prefer an easy-going lifestyle.
 You're not easily stressed out and prefer to leave chores such as doing the dishes for a little later.
 Luckily for you, there are loads of ways you can save water that requires little or no effort.
 Click through to find top tips - we promise they're easy to do.
 You're Super Clean!Looking fabulous feels great, as does having a sparkly clean home.
 But keeping up appearances can require a lot of effort, and can use a lot of water too, not all of which is necessary.
 Get started with our simple tips for saving water, we promise they won't cramp your super clean style.
 You're a Water Hero!So you turn the tap off when brushing your teeth, never run a half load, and capture rainwater in a water butt.
 No wonder you consider yourself a water-saving hero, and rightly so: you’re doing great!
 Still, following the driest autumn/winter in more than a decade even the most conscious water user can do a bit more - for the good of your pocket and the environment.
 Click through to find to tips for saving even more water.
 Which alarm clock is yours?What does your sink look like?What are you doing on a typical Friday night?When did you last wash your sheets?Which friends character are you?2/3 of people don't think they can use less water.
 What's holding you back?We all have a life mantra - which one sounds like yours?How long do you take in the shower?How would your friends describe you?Toilets use around 30% of water in the home.
 Would you share a flush to save water?If you could have one superpower, which would it be?